Enable Pen Pressure in Project Blue

 Pen Pressure Sensitivity

-Project Blue supports pen pressure sensitivity in a variety of programs and currently uses the Windows Ink tablet driver.
+Project Blue supports pen pressure sensitivity in a variety of programs and currently uses the Windows Ink tablet driver API.
 You can also adjust the pressure curve settings in the Project Blue sidebar by tapping the red ring button > Pencil & Stroke > Pressure Curve.

 Here are the steps to enable pen pressure in some common programs.
 If your program is not on this list, let us know or check to see if there is a similar setting that needs to be changed to enable pen pressure.

 In Blender's menu bar, go to Edit > Preferences > Input > Tablet and change Tablet API to "Windows Ink".